naayem/DeepLearning-BuildingSegmentation/README.md

 It comprises of experiment description (.yaml dictionary files), starting point file (`main.py`) and the `deep_vitabuild` directory.
 The latter includes:

-- `core`: The main class `Trainer` that parses experiment description and initializes the experiment.
-Its instance is shared between all training steps needed.
 - `model1`: All functions needed for Floor Detections
-- `model1`: All functions needed for Floor Detections
+- `procedures`: All functions needed for Training, Validation, Inference, Active Learning

-# pose_interpolation
+- `utils`: Additional utilities, e.g. visualization, detectron to via conversions etc..